zurichat/zc_plugin_contribution-tracker/README.md

-# zc_plugin_contribution-tracker
+# Contribution Tracker (Zuri chat plugin)
-A plugin that allows you track peoples contribution to open source projects, and highlight most pressing issues
+A plugin that allows you to track people's contribution to open source projects, and highlight the most pressing issues.

-# contribution_tracker_plugin
+# Getting started
 ## Project setup

 Fork The Repo And Clone Your Fork